201Harsh/Emo-AI-CB/readme.md

 # 🤖 EmoAI ChatBot (MERN + EndGaming AI) [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

-An AI-powered chatbot web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) integrated with the Endgaming AI API.
-Users can register, log in, and interact with an intelligent chatbot.
-The app also includes a credit-based system to limit API usage.
+Now upgraded to its next-gen version, this AI-powered chatbot web application is built on the MERN stack (MongoDB, Express.js, React.js, Node.js) and seamlessly integrates the Endgaming AI API.
+Users can register, log in, and engage with an intelligent, adaptive chatbot—enhanced by a credit-based system to manage API usage effectively.

 ---